 The BC Aviation Museum was awarded custody of the disassembled aircraft in the late summer of 2018.
-The aircraft, still in pieces, has been moved to the Museum's complex near Victoria and the multi-year restoration project will commence shortly.
-Visitors to the Museum will be able to see the restoration progress in the Restoration and Henderson Hangars.
+The aircraft, still in pieces, has been moved to the Museum's complex near Victoria and the multi-year restoration project is under way.
+Visitors to the Museum can see the restoration progress in the Restoration and Henderson Hangars.

 Lockheed T-33 "Silver Star"

 The Americans' first turbojet-powered combat aircraft, Lockheed’s P-80 “Shooting Star” entered service just before the end of the Second World War, but it did not see combat.
 As the F-80 it did see considerable action in the early stages of the Korean War.
 By then a two-seat trainer version, the T-33, was entering service.
 It was built in far greater numbers than the fighter – 6,686 in total.
 They became very widely used, over many years.